trthatcher/DiscriminantAnalysis.jl/docs/src/index.md

 ## Installation

-To add the package from the Julia REPL, enter the package manager with `]`:
+To add the latest release of the package from the Julia REPL, enter the package manager with `]` and type the following:

 ```bash
 (v1.1) pkg> add DiscriminantAnalysis